awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 #### VpcOptions<a name="asff-resourcedetails-awselasticsearchdomain-vpcoptions"></a>

-The `VpcOptions` object contains information that Amazon ES derives based on the `VPCOptions` for the domain\.
+The `VpcOptions` object contains information that OpenSearch Service derives based on the `VPCOptions` for the domain\.

 It can have the following attributes\.